snowman-repos/book/project_managers/README.md

 It also encourages creativity and experimentation because in your isolated branch you know your work can't negatively impact anything else and that you can always undo your mistakes.
 It allows people to work offline as it doesn't require constant access to a remote server - people can work on their own machines and commit their work when they do have access.

-One of the most useful features of git from a project manager's perspective is that it makes it easier to track progress because it keeps a log of who commits what to the repository.
+One of the most useful features of git from a project manager's perspective is that it keeps track of not just the changes made and previous versions, but also records who submitted exactly what changes to the repository, so you can more easily monitor progress.
 Each commit is accompanied by a message that can be used to explain which task or bug the change relates to.
 It can be very granular, telling you exact changes in exact lines of code.
 It can also tell you the difference between 2 versions of a file.
+You can see who is contributing and when they are contributing.
+If someone is not committing new work maybe they need help?
+If someone is committing too much work, late into the night, maybe they too need help?

+Finally, the repository, with all its history, can be handed over to a project owner as a deliverable.
+They can visually check on progress and take ownership of the project.

 Be wary though about how git is used, or indeed mis-used.
 As we said before, it's up to you to establish and enforce best practice.
 Make sure that everybody is only submitting commits that relate to a single task or bug.
 The commit may contain various changes across multiple files but as long as it relates to a single issue, and that issue is clearly referenced in the commit message, then it becomes easy to track changes relating to that issue.
 While skirting around the subject of commit messages, they should be clear and descriptive and, of course, never blank.
 Perhaps the changes contained in a commit need to be integrated somewhere else, so it's handy to have them all together and not mixed amongst other changes.
 If you need to roll back those changes then you can do so without impacting other issues; if a commit contains changes for multiple issues then when you roll back you'll have to re-do the work on the other issues and re-commit those separately.

-TL;DR: everyone on your team, especially you, should become very familiar with git.

 ***